nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 These all happened today.

-* The local pharmacy is telling the insurance company the drug is $10, which the insurance company web site is relaying to me.
+* For some reason, the insurance company still says the local pharmacy will sell the drug for $10, even though the pharmacy has informed me this is false, and everywhere else (including the local pharmacy) sells it for $80
 * The various support people I talked to this morning may have been under pressure to move on to the next support case, resulting in them inventing solutions (refund, review process) they thought would